jonabako/Corona-Archive-Project/README.md

 - [x] Ability for Agent to see the list of hospitals (and search)
 - [x] Ability for Agent to see all visitors (and search)
 - [x] Ability for Agent to see registered places (and search)
+- [] testing for all of the above
+- [] added deployement procedure for windows
 - [] SQL error handling